 Have You got a Champion Agility Dog?

-Although all dogs can learn how to train on agility courses, it takes a few qualities to make a champion agility dog.
+Although all dogs can learn with agility classes, it takes a few qualities to make a champion agility dog.

 First of all, your dog needs to be the right weight for their breed and shape, and they need to be in good physical condition.
 Training a dog in a competitive sport who has difficulty moving or who is prone to joint pain would be a mistake and cruel to your dog.